As you might expect, Boston's Theatre District overflows with top restaurants perfect for dining and drinking before or after your show.

-Caffè Nero (560 Washington Street; 617-936-3432; website), part of a mid-sized London-based and Italy-inspired chain, now has locations all over the Boston Metro area, but this cozy library-themed space in the Theatre District/Downtown Crossing was its first.
+Caffè Nero (560 Washington Street), part of a mid-sized Italy-inspired chain based in London, now has locations all over the Boston Metro area, but this cozy library-themed space in the Theatre District/Downtown Crossing was its first.

 Offering a variety of hot and cold coffee drinks and other beverages as well as delicious baked goods, sandwiches, and salads, Caffè Nero is across the street from the Paramount Theatre and just steps from the Opera House.
 It closes at 9:30 - so come before your show for a casual meal.

 George Howell practically created the specialty coffee scene in Boston in the 1970s by hand-selecting and roasting premium, ethically sourced beans from top flight growers (his roastery is located in Acton, west of the city), so it's not a surprise that his newest coffee bar in the lobby of the stylish Godfrey Hotel (505 Washington Street, about a block north of the Opera House and Paramount Theatre; www.georgehowellcoffee.com) has almost a cult-like following.

 With an espresso bar, hand-poured single estate and micro-lot coffees, specialty roastings, and even coffee-tasting "flights," this is where you can indulge your love of caffeine - as well as pastries from Union Square Donuts.

 George Howell Coffee closes at 8pm, so stop by before your show.
 If you want a meal, try the wonderful Japanese-Brazillian cuisine at Ruka, also located in the Godfrey.